mahoushoujyozhen/componentization/README.md

 >Use Docker for containerized deployment, write a DockerFile for the project, configure the running environment of the project container, and start the project.
 Use Jenkins+Gitlab for continuous integration.
 Configure Jenkins and Gitlab with network hook functions to implement that Jenkins will automatically pull the project and rebuild when local push.

+## PS

+if backend API does not work, please check the request URL correctly